 - Primary obligations reportable on the FR 2900

 - Exempt and non-exempt entities

-- Examples of primary obligations
+- | Examples of primary obligations

-- Cash equivalents
+- | Cash equivalents

 - Precious metals borrowings

-A deposit is defined by Regulation D as the unpaid balance of money or its equivalent received or held by a depository institution in the usual course of business.

-In economic terms, deposits and borrowings are similar.
+- A deposit is defined by Regulation D as the unpaid balance of money or its equivalent received or held by a depository institution in the usual course of business. - In economic terms, deposits and borrowings are similar.
 However, they are different transactions from a legal and regulatory perspective.

-If a transaction is called a deposit it must

-be treated as a deposit, regardless of the
+- If a transaction is called a deposit it must be treated as a deposit, regardless of the counterparty as either transaction, savings, or time deposits.

+- Three characteristics to consider for the type of deposit are:

+- The availability of funds

+- Maturity dates

-counterparty and the terms of the transaction.
+- The structure of the deposit

-Whether a transaction is considered a borrowing depends on the terms of the transaction.

-If the document does not specifically refer to the transaction as a borrowing, it should be recorded as a deposit.
+- Whether a transaction is considered a borrowing depends on the terms of the transaction. - If the document does not specifically refer to the transaction as a borrowing, it should be recorded as a deposit.